Faculty of Engineering

 Year four

-Apprentices will be introduced to more advanced topics in linear elastic solid mechanics, plasticity and failure.
+Apprentices are introduced to more advanced topics in linear elastic solid mechanics, plasticity and failure.
 They will learn relevant analysis methods for material behaviour and demonstrate the application of these methods to the design of engineering components.

 This module introduces the fundamental concepts and principles of fluid dynamics and their application to engineering problems.
 Areas covered include: